Friday, January 25, 2013

 Information Research Specialist

-P.L.
-112-10, the Department of Defense and Full-Year Continuing Appropriations Act, 2011, provided $299.400 million for Title X in FY2011.
-The conference report for H.R.
-2055, the Military Construction and Veterans Affairs, and Related Agencies Appropriations Act, 2012, would provide $296.838 million for Title X in FY2012.
-H.R.
-2055 would continue previous years’ requirements that Title X funds not be spent on abortions, that all pregnancy counseling be nondirective, and that funds not be spent on promoting or opposing any legislative proposal or candidate for public office.
-Grantees would continue to be required to certify that they encourage “family participation” when minors seek family planning services, and certify that they counsel minors on how to resist attempted coercion into sexual activity.
-The bill also clarifies that family planning providers are not exempt from state notification and reporting laws on child abuse, child molestation, sexual abuse, rape, or incest.
+FY2012 funding for Title X was $294 million, 2% less than the FY2011 funding level of $299 million.
+The Consolidated Appropriations Act, 2012 (P.L.
+112-74) continued previous years’ requirements that Title X funds not be spent on abortions, that all pregnancy counseling be nondirective, and that funds not be spent on promoting or opposing any legislative proposal or candidate for public office.
+Grantees continued to be required to certify that they encourage “family participation” when minors seek family planning services, and certify that they counsel minors on how to resist attempted coercion into sexual activity.
+The law also clarified that family planning providers are not exempt from state notification and reporting laws on child abuse, child molestation, sexual abuse, rape, or incest.

 The law (42 U.S.C. §300a-6) prohibits the use of Title X funds in programs where abortion is a method of family planning.
 According to OPA, family planning projects that receive Title X funds are closely monitored to ensure that federal funds are used appropriately and that funds are not used for prohibited activities such as abortion.
 The prohibition on abortion does not apply to all the activities of a Title X grantee, but only to activities that are part of the Title X project.
 A grantee’s abortion activities must be “separate and distinct” from the Title X project activities.